 Our waiting room chairs have been spaced to incorporate the recommended government distance.
 A limited number of patients will be allowed in the surgery at any one time (you may therefore be asked to wait in your car until your clinician collects you).

 We have a designated area where you can take your own blood pressure with our electronic monitor (arm, hand covering and antibacterial hand gel is provided).

 We continue to provide appointments for childhood immunisations, cervical smears, dressings, vaccinations and treatment room procedures.

+We have added 'sneeze screens' to our reception area.
 All of our staff are wearing personal protective equipment (PPE) appropriate to their role and time between appointments has been allocated to ensure all treatment rooms/areas are thoroughly cleaned between patients, in accordance with nhs infection control guidelines, for your safety and protection.

-Please order your prescription online and nominate a pharmacy to collect your medication from - this means we can send your prescription electronically to your pharmacy of choice.
+We recommend you order your prescription online and nominate a pharmacy to collect your medication from - this means we can send your prescription electronically to your pharmacy of choice.